YevheniiIvanov/React-Redux--Hero-admin-panel/README.md

 This is test project with hero admin panel!
+Done with React + Redux.
+You can see how it work at http://hero-panel.yevheniiivanov.com but POST request will bee work if you download it in your computer and install all dependencies in package.json with comand "npm i" !